Mortgage Company Didn’t Pay Insurance: Unveiling the Consequences

 Understanding the Issue

-When you took out a mortgage, you entered into an agreement with your lender.
-As part of that agreement, you agreed to maintain homeowners insurance on your property.
+When you took out a mortgage, you agreed with your lender.
+As part of that agreement, you agreed to maintain homeowners’ insurance on your property.
 Often, the mortgage company will handle the insurance payments by collecting an extra amount from you each month as part of your mortgage payment.
 They then use this money to pay the insurance premium on your behalf.

 However, sometimes mistakes happen.
 Your mortgage company might fail to make the insurance payment due to administrative errors, miscommunication, or other reasons.
 If this happens, you may only realize it when it’s too late – for example, if your insurance company denies a claim because the premium was not paid.